 In the past 18 months, the committee has contributed to numerous NZLS submissions, including:

-- review of Corporate insolvency law,
+- review of insurance contract law,

+Appointments are made to this committee biennially.
 Membership of this committee allows you to play an important role in commercial and business law reform and is an excellent basis for professional development as well as collegiality and networking.

-Last updated on the 5th September 2017
+Last updated on the 15th April 2020